 |Money Market Account||0.05% APY||$10000|

-Oak Valley Community Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Oak Valley Community Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+Oak Valley Community Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Oak Valley Community Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Oak Valley Community Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Oak Valley Community Bank's CD rates are fair as compared against the national average.Back to Overview

 Find a Oak Valley Community Bank Near Me

-Oak Valley Community Bank has 16 physical locations across the U.S.Back to Overview
+Oak Valley Community Bank has 16 physical branches across the U.S.Back to Overview